 - Detaching yourself from people does not mean giving up on them.

-- Detaching yourself from someone does not mean breaking communication, stop caring, and becoming inconsiderate.
+- The act of detaching yourself from someone does not mean breaking communication, stop caring, and becoming inconsiderate.

 Detaching yourself from someone, means protecting your mental and emotional health.
 It means staying calm and poised, and not allowing negative thoughts and feelings to affect your state of mind, attitude or actions.

 You can be loving and considerate, and yet detach yourself from the negative emotions and negative thoughts that someone projects.